OliverosCarlos/devops-exercise/README.md

 commit changes and push to master branch in order to update k8s deployment automatically you can review Github Action workflows.

+## Note

+- Flask server is not a production deployment.
+- we need to create WSGI server and could be fronted by NGINX as a reverse proxy.
+- Ping me if you would like to have access to the GKE cluster.
+- GKE Cluster will be enabled for 20 days, let me know if you need it to be reestablished.